-(dollars in millions) 2 2018 2017 Equity method investment net earnings \$ 220 \$ 218
+(dollars in millions) 2019 2018 2017 Equity method investment net earnings \$236 \$220 \$218

 Investments over which we do not exercise control but have significant influence are accounted for using the equity method of accounting.
-Equity in earnings of uncombined equity method investments increased in 2018 by \$2 million, primarily due to stronger earnings from our investments in HVAC joint ventures in Europe, partially offset by decreases in earnings from other equity investees in the Middle East and Asia.
-For additional discussion, see Notes 3 and 16 to the Combined Financial Statements.
+Equity in earnings of uncombined equity method investments increased in 2019 by \$16 million, primarily due to stronger earnings from our investments in HVAC joint ventures in Europe and Asia.